jbtescudeiro16/jbtescudeiro16/README.md

 - I'm a master's degree student in Software Engineering at Universidade do Minho.
 - I´m from Valpaços, Vila Real. 📍
-- I´m interested in areas such as machine learning and data mining, as well as DevOps.
+- I´m interested in areas such as machine learning and data mining, as well as Full Stack Developing.
 - I´m passionate about football. ⚽

 ## OS I´m familiar with: